Common Canine Ailments

 Most common in older dogs, arthritis is an inflammation of the joint due to regular wear and tear, infection or trauma.
 Diagnosis is typically made by an x-ray examination of the affected joint, and treatment often includes surgery, steroids and pain medications.
 A holistic vet may recommend a natural diet, weight loss if necessary, and less vigorous exercise.
 A soft, warm bed can provide some soothing relief as well.

 Bacterial infection and gum ulcers are two causes of bad breath.
 Dixie had bad breath when we first adopted her, and it wound up being due to a decaying tooth.
 Once her tooth was extracted, her bad breath was gone forever.
 Sometimes, a nervous stomach can trigger bad breath.
-A natural diet with antioxidants and essential fatty acids such as those found in our Flax Fur Pets® for its rich essential fatty acid content will often resolve the problem.
+A natural diet with antioxidants and essential fatty acids will often resolve the problem.

 Herbs are an easy, natural remedy for bad breath.
 Steep dried or fresh fennel, ginger, peppermint, parsley and spearmint and allow it to cool.
 Once cooled, the resulting tea makes a great breath freshener for dogs.